emqx/cloud-docs/en_US/shadow_service/overview.md

 ![entry](./_assets/entry01.png)

 ### Access B:
 Click `VAS`(Value-Added Services) on the top menu and click `Subscribe` on Shadow Service card to go to the service enablement.
-If you currently have a professional deployment running in AWS, you can find the eligible deployment in the drop-down menu so you can continue with the provision.
+If you currently have a professional deployment running in AWS, you can find the eligible deployment in the drop-down menu, so you can continue with the provision.

 ![entry](./_assets/entry02.png)